aniketxdey/nuggets/README.md

 # Nuggets — A Multiplayer Terminal Mining Game (C++)

-> Originally built as final project for Dartmouth's COSC 50, then  rewritten from C to C++ for performance, type-safety, and clarity.
+> Originally built as final project for Dartmouth's COSC 50.
+This repository is a complete C++ rewrite of an original C implementation while preserving the exact game behavior and wire protocol.

 Real-time, online multiplayer mining game for Terminal.
 Players explore mazes of rooms and passages and race to collect gold nuggets; server keeps every client's view in sync over a custom UDP protocol.
 Up to 26 players plus a spectator can share a single game, each rendered live with `ncurses` and a per-player line-of-sight fog of war.
-This repository is a complete C++ rewrite of an original C implementation while preserving the exact game behavior and wire protocol.

 <img width="505" height="336" alt="Game Demo" src="https://github.com/user-attachments/assets/593ec8d0-1821-476d-a6ac-d164e32695e9" />